Securities lending under the APP and PEPP

-Since 5 October 2015, the Bundesbank has additionally been making available any holdings that it has purchased under the PSPP via the CBL's strategic lending facility "ASLplus".
+Since 5 October 2015, the Bundesbank has additionally been making available any holdings that it has purchased under the PSPP via CBL’s strategic lending facility ASLplus.
 CSPP holdings, too, have been available via this facility since 18 July 2016.
-ASLplus allows market participants to borrow these securities at a minimum spread above the current rate for general collateral.
+ASLplus allows market participants to borrow these securities at a minimum spread over the current rate for general collateral.
 The Bundesbank offers the relevant securities on a cash-neutral basis.
 The maximum maturity of a securities lending transaction is 35 days.

-Since the start of the Pandemic Emergency Purchase Programme (PEPP) in March 2020, the Bundesbank has also been making the public sector securities and corporate bonds purchased under this programme available for lending.
+Since purchases under the PEPP began in March 2020, the Bundesbank has also been making corporate and public bonds acquired under this programme available for lending.

-Eurosystem central banks adhere to a pricing framework that ensures that the Eurosystem securities lending facilities serve as an effective backstop, supporting bond and repo market liquidity without unduly curtailing normal repo market activity.
+The Eurosystem central banks are geared towards pricing that ensures that the Eurosystem’s securities lending facilities serve as an effective backstop, i.e. they should support bond and repo market liquidity without excessively influencing usual market activity.

 A list of the securities currently available for lending can be downloaded via the following link.